Autodesk-Forge/learn.forge.viewmodels/README.md

 ## Packages used

-The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages is included by default.
-Some other non-Autodesk packaged are used, including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload.
+The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages are included by default.
+Some other non-Autodesk packages are used, including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload.

 # Tips & tricks

-For local development/testing, consider use [nodemon](https://www.npmjs.com/package/nodemon) package, which auto restart your node application after any modification on your code.
+For local development/ testing, consider using the [nodemon](https://www.npmjs.com/package/nodemon) package, which auto-restarts your node application after any modification to your code.
 To install it, use:

     sudo npm install -g nodemon